UanDoc/CS3_2ndQtr_K10_K17/README.md

  HOMEPAGE: The first page the player will see when you first boot up the site.
 This page basically serves as the "index.html" of our entire site.

- ABOUT US: This page will contain information about the developers.
+ SOCIALS: This page will contain information about the developers.

  GAME: This page will contain the game itself.

  GALLERY: The page that contains all the images that we used for the whole site.

- CREATION: This page contains how we created the website, shows the complete timeline of creation.
+ CREDITS: The page that contains all the references that we used for information (and, there is a possiblity that we add random people to this list).

 ## Uses of Javascript: